Admission for the January 2025 academic session is ongoing Apply Now!

 Intermediate Microeconomic Theory I2

-• Discuss the optimizing behaviour of households in the consumption decision and the optimization decision-making by firms in their production processes given available factor inputs; and
+• Discuss the optimizing behaviour of households in the consumption decision and the optimization decision-making by firms in their production processes given available factor inputs.

-• Explain inferences from theorems and appreciate the simplicity of economic models viz-a-viz the complexity of the true world situation.
+• Explain inferences from theorems and appreciate the simplicity of economic models vis-à-vis the complexity of the true world situation.

 Intermediate Macroeconomic Theory I2

-• Explain the economic fundamentals relating to public sector economics and finance; and
+• Explain the economic fundamentals relating to public sector economics and finance.

 History of Economic Thought2

-• Discuss the forerunners of economics disciplines like the position of physiocrats and mercantilists as well as the position of such schools of thought as utilitarianism, German romanticism, the historical school, and institutionalists; and
+• Discuss the forerunners of economics disciplines like the position of physiocrats and mercantilists as well as the position of such schools of thought as utilitarianism, German romanticism, the historical school, and institutionalists.

 • Explain the roles of Keynesian, neo-Keynesian, new classical, and other new schools of economic thought.